webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

 ------

-#### Create Roles
+#### Create New Role
-To learn how to create a new role, see the video that is included below.
+You can view the video attached below to learn how to create a new role.

 <figure class="video_container">
   <iframe src="https://img-v4.getdemo.dev/screenshot/chrome_qDABg3eqi2.mp4" frameborder="0" allowfullscreen="true" style="width: 100%; aspect-ratio: 16/9;"> </iframe>